Floer theory for Hamiltonian PDE using model theory: Floer strips in infinite-dimensional projective spaces

-In order to prove this, observe first that by proposition \ref{approximation} we know that as $K$ and $N$ are unlimited.
-After applying the transfer principle to lemma \ref{technical}, this however immediately implies that the $L^2$-norm of $\del_s\tilde{u}^K_{\perp}$ is infinitesimal.
-On the other hand, after employing the a priori estimate for pseudo-holomorphic maps in lemma 4.3.1 in \cite{MDSa}, we see that indeed $\del_s\tilde{u}^K_{\perp}(s,t)\approx 0$ for all points $(s,t)\in{^*\IR}\times {^*[0,1]}$.\\
+In order to prove this, observe first that by proposition \ref{approximation} we know for the non-standard extension of the Hofer norm that as $L$ and $N$ are unlimited.
+After applying the transfer principle to the first lemma \ref{L^2-Hofer}, we get that the (non-standard extension of the) $L^2$-norm ${^*\|\del_s \tilde{u}^L_{\perp}\|_2}$ of $\del_s\tilde{u}^L_{\perp}$ must be infinitesimal as well.
+On the other hand, after applying the transfer principle to the second lemma \ref{sup-L^2}, we get for the (non-standard extension of the) supremum norm of $\del_s\tilde{u}^L_{\perp}$ that Since we already know that the (nonstandard) $C^1$-norm of $T\tilde{u}$ is indeed limited by proposition \ref{no-bubbling}, and as the product of an infinitesimal number with a limited number is still infinitesimal by proposition \ref{limited-infinitesimal}, we can actually deduce that also the (non-standard extension of the) supremum norm of $\del_s\tilde{u}^L_{\perp}$ must be infinitesimal as well, that is, $\del_s\tilde{u}^L_{\perp}(s,t)\approx 0$ for all points $(s,t)\in{^*\IR}\times {^*[0,1]}$.\\